Ex-White House Butler Who Served 11 Presidents Dies of Coronavirus at 91

-A former White House butler who served 11 different presidents died at the age of 91 after contracting the coronavirus, his granddaughter told WTTG, NBC News reports.
+A former White House butler who served 11 different presidents died at the age of 91 after contracting the coronavirus, NBC News reports.

-Wilson Roosevelt Jerman was one of the White House’s longest serving employees, beginning as a cleaner in 1957 under the Eisenhower administration and then promoted during the Kennedy presidency, according to Jamila Garrett, who said her grandfather fostered relationships at the White House that helped him advance his position.
+Wilson Roosevelt Jerman was one of the White House’s longest serving employees, beginning as a cleaner in 1957 under the Eisenhower administration and then promoted during the Kennedy presidency, his granddaughter Jamila Garrett told WTTG.
+She said her grandfather fostered relationships at the White House that helped him advance his position.

 A photo of Jerman with former president Barack Obama and his wife Michelle Obama was included in “Becoming,” the former first lady's memoir.